dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-integrate.md

 dependencies {
     ...
     compile 'com.android.support:multidex:1.0.1'
-    compile 'com.dji:dji-sdk:4.3.0' //This line will import the DJI SDK Maven dependency.
 }
 ~~~

 * The main changes should be:
-   * Add `mavenLocal()` to make Gradle look in the local Maven cache for dependencies.
    * Add `multiDexEnabled true` to enable multidex support.
    * Add `compile 'com.android.support:multidex:1.0.1'` to the **dependencies**.
-   * Add `compile 'com.dji:dji-sdk:4.3.0'` to import the DJI SDK Maven dependency.

    ![AndroidConfigureGradleAfterChange](../images/application-development-workflow/AndroidConfigureGradleAfterChange.png)
    * Select **Tools -> Android -> Sync Project with Gradle Files** and wait for Gradle project sync to finish.